rosenlo/anteye/README.md

     - url: http-url used to post sms content
     - receivers: mobile numbers. if you have multiple numbers, then separate them by commas. eg. "18001163876,13811685233"

+voice
+    - enable: true/false, enable sending alarm voice or not
+    - url: http-url used to post voice content
+    - receivers: mobile numbers.

 callback
     - enable: true/false, enable alarm callback or not
     - url: http-url used to post alarm content

 monitor
     - cluster: host instances to be monitored, one item goes like "module,hostname:port/health/url"

+whiteCode
+	- list of http status codes

+maxStep
+	- maximum number of alarms

+cron
+	- just like crontab in linux
 ```

 ## interface